 Take a Backcountry Hut Trip This Winter

-Many backcountry huts are now available as private rentals, so you and your pod can have the entire place and be COVID safe.
+Many backcountry huts are now available as private rentals, so you and your pod can have the entire place for yourselves.
 From Maine to Washington, here are a few of our favorites.

 Winter hut trips are a rite of passage for experienced backcountry skiers: haul in your own stuff, stay in a high-alpine cabin, and earn your turns right outside the door.
 While some huts will remain closed this winter due to the pandemic, others across the U.S. are going private and adjusting their operating policies to follow local COVID-19 ordinances.
 Here are some of our favorites.